ValeriaGallegoR/SENG8091_Assignment_2/Project_Information.md

 To clarify and convert the client's concerns into actions, by means of a detailed investigation of the client's problems.
 In this way, the project, its scope and constraints can be accurately oriented.
 #### Project Context:
 AI developer who uses web scraping technique to generate their training data, presents the problems:
+- Separating questions from answers
-- Categorized questions, with separate questions and answers.
+- Categorization of questions
 - Ensure that the data used is “balanced”.